Safranbolu: Silk Road charm

 In the central hours of the day, the light is often very raw.
 It’s made even tougher by the deep shadows cast by the overhanging roofs and the tents of the shops in the market.

 To walk through the narrow cobbled streets of this town is a real pleasure.
-There are few tourists, there is no crowd.
-You find markets and the walls of the old caravanserai in the centre of the old urban core (today converted into a 5-stars hotel but still worth a visit).
+There are few tourists, and there is no crowd.
+You find markets and the walls of the old caravanserai in the centre of the old urban core (today converted into a 5-star hotel but still worth a visit).
 In the outskirts, a deep and narrow canyon is where blacksmiths work all day and sell their products.

-Young girls and a bike in Safranbolu
+Young girls and a bike

 Yörük Köyü, a time warp